 Camp to Annascaul (17km/11.5mi)

-Hard rain on day 3 of our Dingle Way walk but it didn’t last all day & certainly made for gorgeous photos.
-We went through a lot of farmland & river terrain and the hike downhill into Annascaul was hell on my ankles & Eric’s knees.
+Hard rain on day 3 of our Dingle Way but it didn’t last all day NS certainly made for gorgeous photos.
+We went through a lot of farmland and river terrain, and the hike downhill into Annascaul was hell on my ankles and Eric’s knees.
 But again, we never really noticed the discomfort until the end.

-We stopped at Sammy’s on Inch Beach for fish & chips w/mushy peas, Irish coffee, & hot cocoa with pink & white marshmallows.
+We stopped at Sammy’s on Inch Beach for fish & chips with mushy peas, coffee and hot cocoa with pink and white marshmallows.

-Once we arrived at our lodging we were beat so we took an afternoon snooze & missed dinner (unknown to us, the town stops serving dinner @ 8:30pm).
+We were exhausted once we reached Annascaul so we took an afternoon snooze and missed dinner (unknown to us, the town stops serving dinner @ 8:30pm).
 Yet again, our mistake turned into a gem.
-Bedraggled & starving, we walked into Hannafin’s Bar just hoping for peanuts, & the bartender John immediately welcomed us & made us sit at the bar.
+Bedraggled and starving, we walked into Hannafin’s Bar hoping for peanuts.

-While sipping my Dingle Gin & 7up, I finally worked up the courage to ask John if he had any food & without hesitation he said,
+While sipping some Dingle Gin, I finally worked up the courage to ask John (the pub owner) if he had any food and without hesitation he said,

 “how ‘bout I toss-up a ham sandwich for ya?”